 Camp Glory Farm @ Siloam

-We now have two locations.
-The first location is found on the main property of Siloam Missionary Homes.
-The primary purpose of this location is to allow *TCKs/**MKs a safe place in which they can adjust from overseas living into the American culture through the interaction of our animals.
+Located on the main campus of Siloam Missionary Homes, this farm is primarily for the missionaries living on campus.
+The purpose of this farm is to allow *MKs a safe place in which they can adjust from overseas living into the American culture through the interaction of our animals.
 Due to the fast-changing pace in our country today, there can be various hardships that these families face when they return to the USA.
 The animals are therapeutic for these families and help aid in the adjustment process.
 Families have the opportunity to learn how to care for these animals, build or maintain the community garden, or just enjoy God’s creation.
 After an introductory class, we offer the opportunity to our families to have their own time together at the farm and interact with the animals.
 This allows the family to spend time together at their own convenience.

 Camp Glory Farm @ Watson’s Place

 Watson’s Place is a beautiful 10 acre farm dedicated to education, interaction, and application.
 Our goal is to provide opportunities for students and adults alike to come and learn about caring for Dorper Sheep, Nigerian Dwarf and Pygmy Goats, and Alpacas.
 As this farm develops, we plan to increase our areas of hands-on learning in a safe and family friendly atmosphere.
 This farm is currently in the beginning stages of reconstruction.
 We are upcycling our diminished barns into a better barn.
 Volunteer groups have helped in these beginning process including: removing old metal, nails, and wood from the old barn and organizing the materials into useable and unusable materials.
 Other volunteer groups have helped in fixing broken roof trusses, cleaning, and adding ceiling supports to the feed room.
 We can’t wait to get this location up and running!